 I have recently discussed how we prepared for the “King Of The Beach” competition on a podcast.
 I noticed that what we did was very similar to how Andy from the School of Grappling recommends structured training and the Game Sense pedagogy I studied at university.

 It was excellent training as everyone had a purpose, it was enjoyable, and it was one of those rare moments in time at a practice where everyone was in the mix together.
-It makes you grateful for having positive training partners and getting to spend the time training together.
+It makes you grateful for having positive training partners and spending time training together.
 I can appreciate those kinds of moments even more now that we cannot get on the mats.
-But one thing I did notice was that everyone in the room seemed to progress substantially during that time and made me think about what we did.
+But I noticed that everyone in the room seemed to progress substantially during that time which made me think about what we did.

 We trained for around 6-8 weeks doing two classes a week that followed this format.
 Generally, we did between five to ten rounds of each segment depending on how many people were in class; they were 1 minute long with a 15-second break.
 Everyone in the class rotated at least once with different partners, so they had a chance to work with everyone in the class.
 Once everyone had been around, I would briefly show one offensive or defensive option that could work from the scenario.
 Partners would drill these a few times each, and then we would do a couple more rounds of the drill.

 Game Sense Progressions